 In carrying out the above charge, it may prove useful to organise and convene an international meeting on women in physics.
 If such a meeting occurs, it should be planned so that a full account can be provided with the report at the General Assembly in 2002.

-- 2nd IUPAP International Conference on Women in Physics
+IUPAP Working Group on Women in Physics

 We have received funding to launch a new round of the IUPAP Travel Grants Program.
 This program was created to help fund women from developing and low income countries, who may not have another opportunity, to attend a regional or international conferences, workshop or school.
 We expect to be able to fund approximately 25 grants at a maximum of $700.00 or less per grant.

 Grant applications should be received no later than May 9, 2016.
 Recipients will be selected by the IUPAP Working Group on Women in Physics by Mid-May, and all applicants will be notified of the outcome by the first week of June, 2016.

 Only women physicists from low income developing countries may apply.
 Due to limited funding, those who have received a grant in the past, under this program, are not eligible for a second grant.

 Those interested in applying for a grant should submit the following information, via e‑mail as a WORD document only or as text within the e‑mail.
 PLEASE DO NOT SEND AS A PDF FILE.
 If you attach files, please include your last name on all the file documents.